 Hi!
-I’m Kelsey, a Junior at Ringling College of Art and Design.
+I’m Kelsey, a Senior at Ringling College of Art and Design.
 As a Game Art student, I’m involved in level design in UE4, 3D modelling in Maya, material creation in Substance Designer, and trailer editing in Adobe Premiere and After Effects.
 It’s a lot of hats to wear!
 Video games give me the freedom to be able to control all aspects of a player’s interactivity.

 I’m always trying to think of ways to get my friends involved with the community.
 I invited as many people as I could to help clean up and “beautify” the infamous Acid Tunnel in my hometown.
 Armed with a paint roller, we cleaned up areas and gave artists new canvases to make a more positive contribution.
 With so many people excited about the event, we got the attention of the Springfield News-Leader, who came to cover the event.
 It was on the front page of the following day’s paper, and you can read about our efforts here.